Connecting Cambridgeshire is hosted by Cambridgeshire County Council.

 If we are processing your information based on you giving us consent to do so, you have the right to withdraw your consent at any time.
 Doing so may mean we are unable to provide the service you are hoping to receive and the implications of you giving or withdrawing your consent will be explained at the time.

 If you are unhappy with any aspect of how your information has been collected and/or used, you can make a complaint to the Data Protection Officer.
 You can also report concerns to the national regulator, the Information Commissioner’s Office.
-Their details can be found on their website:

-The Connecting Cambridgeshire website is maintained by the Project Team within Cambridgeshire County Council.
+The Connecting Cambridgeshire website is maintained by the Project Team within Cambridgeshire County Council (CCC).
 We seek to provide high quality information and have made every effort to ensure that this information is accurate and up to date.
 However, we are unable to give any guarantee as to the accuracy of the information on the website and can accept no liability for any loss, damage or inconvenience which may be caused by relying on any such information.

 We take reasonable steps to ensure that any external website that we provide links to or any information provided by third parties is not offensive or defamatory, however we are unable to take responsibility for the contact of any such information or website maintained outside of Connecting Cambridgeshire.